scuzzydude/asimov/asimov.md

 Linux has proven that when property is not involved, a system of a self-governance of a valuable public good can be managed without intrusion from national governments.
 Bitcoin has given us a way to create an immutable historical record and the exchange of proportional responsibility.
 Social Media has proven that content is valuable without the need to exchange property.

-It the old days, the king's coins were minted from gold plunder taken from the king's treasury.
+In the old days, the king's coins were minted from gold plunder taken from the king's treasury.
 You could use the king's gold to trade for property.
 The gold itself wasn't valuable.
 You couldn't eat the gold, and while you could wear it, if you weren't nobility, that was like wearing a "rob me," sign.
 Gold was only good for the exchange of property.
 Gold was valuable because the king said gold was valuable.
 Gold became a consensual illusion -- we all believed it was valuable, so it was valuable because we believed it was valuable.
 Money has always been circular logic.

 We got rid of the kings, but we kept the king's gold.
 In modern times, we hacked the gold out of the system, so that now currencies are simply valuable because we believe they are valuable.
 Most of the world believes the dollar is valuable, so the dollar is valuable.